Hidaayah-7/DSA_SQL_PROJECT/README.md

 ### Data Cleaning and Preparation
-At the initial stage of the Data Cleaning and Preparation, i performed the following actions;
+At the initial stage of the Data Cleaning and Preparation, I performed the following actions;

 1. Data Loading and Inspection into My SQL server
 2. Ensure Appropriate Data Type